deebuls/devblog/2022-10-20-ROS2-LXD-Container.md

 ```

-## Additional: Noetic in Lxc
+## Additional: Noetic in LXC
-1. Steps in the host computer to dowload and start and login to the machine
+1. Steps in the host computer to dowload ubuntu 20  and login to the virtual machine

 ```
 $ lxc launch images:ubuntu/20.04 noetic